Harshithargowda/Face-Recognition-Opencv/README.md

 # Face-Recognition-Opencv
-Face Recognition Using opencv and dlib
+Face Recognition Using opencv and haarcascade